North Western Coal and Navigation Company: Alberta Railway & Coal Company

-In 1889, the Alberta Railway & Coal Company was incorporated by NWC&NC to build a narrow gauge railway from Lethbridge to the Canada–United States border, a distance of 65 miles.
-Coincident with the building of the AR&CC line in 1890, the Galts received a Montana charter for the narrow gauge Great Falls and Canada Railway (GF&CR).
+In 1889, the Alberta Railway & Coal Company was incorporated by NWC&NC to build a narrow-gauge railway from Lethbridge to the Canada–United States border, a distance of 65 mi.
+Coincident with the building of the AR&CC line in 1890, the Galts received a Montana charter for the narrow-gauge Great Falls and Canada Railway (GF&CR).
 The line ran from Sweetgrass, opposite Coutts, to Great Falls, Montana.
 By extending their railway into the United States, the Galts were able to enlarge the market for Lethbridge coal.
 In 1901, the GF&CR line was converted to standard gauge, and was purchased by the Montana Great Northern Railway, a subsidiary of the Great Northern Railway (U.S.).

 Originally leased to the CPR in 1893, the line from Dunmore to Lethbridge (the AR&CC had acquired the properties of the NWC&NC in 1891), the line was upgraded to standard gauge, and was purchased outright in 1897 and became the first leg of the Crow's Nest Pass branch railway to the CPR's mineral properties in the Kootenay area of south-eastern British Columbia, with the right to extend the line to Hope.